spartansecurity/Writeups/labyrenth2016/windows.md

 It all makes sense now!
 We have 3 jugs of beer of sizes 13, 7, and 19.
 The ones with sizes 13 and 7 are completely filled, and we need to use these jugs to evenly divide the 20 units into 2 jugs filled with exactly 10 units.

 The blog above provides exactly the solution we need for this challenge.
-In our input, pairs of numbers mean to transfer water from one jug to another.
+In our input, pairs of numbers mean to transfer beer from one jug to another.
 For example, `31` means to transfer whatever is in `3` to `1` if the destination is filled all the way, then the remainder stays in the source.
+This explains why the input string needed to be of even length.

 Entering the correct sequence causes the key to the next challenge to be displayed on the screen.